jianwang0212/Dash_eth/README.md

 ```

-## About data
+## About the Data_fetcher folder

 fetcher_bal_orderbook.py: fetch orderbook and bal data in an exchange => save to
-the data base.
+the database.

 fetcher_trades.py: fetch historical my trades for an exchange => save to
-the data base.
+the database.

 merger_td_bal_ods.py: merge all data into a single table in SQL

+check_sql.ipynb: check the SQL database for the above three tables in the pandas
+dataframe format

+other files: make it easy for test single function for the fetcher

-p.s.
+## p.s.

 * the config file is the API key and secret you need to get your bal & personal trade

-e.g.:
+The format may look like the following(fake key)

 ```
 indodax = {